Title - Visiting the Serre Battlefield

 Click here for a map of the Serre battlefield

-100 yards (90m) from Serre Road Cemetery No.1 towards Serre village, a well-signposted track leads to Sheffield Memorial Park.
-Of the four cemeteries that can be reached on the track, all but the most distant, Luke Copse British Cemetery, contain graves belonging to Accrington Pals.
-The track crosses the former No Man's Land to reach the site of the 1916 British front line just ahead of Serre Road No.3 Cemetery.
+A new concrete path leads along the outside of the cemetery wall before diverging to meet a track that leads to the left to Sheffield Memorial Park.2 Of the four cemeteries that can be reached on the track, all but the most distant, Luke Copse British Cemetery, contain graves belonging to Accrington Pals.
+The track returns to the site of the 1916 British front line just ahead of Serre Road No.3 Cemetery.
 From here the track runs gently downhill, parallel and 20 yards (18m) west of the front line.
-On reaching the woods, a swing gate leads into Sheffield Memorial Park where a memorial to the Accrington Pals, made out of Accrington brick and dedicated in 1991, stands adjacent to the remains of a trench.2 The Accrington Pals advanced up the slope from here towards the German lines some 220 yards (200m) away.
-Half-way across the former No Man's Land is Queens Cemetery where 50 Accrington Pals lie in named graves.
+On reaching the woods, a swing gate leads into Sheffield Memorial Park where a memorial to the Accrington Pals, made out of Accrington brick and dedicated in 1991, stands adjacent to the remains of a trench.3 The Accrington Pals advanced towards the German lines some 220 yards (200m) away on a front that extended from the northern edge of the Park to Serre Road No.3 Cemetery.
+Half-way across the former No Man's Land is Queens Cemetery where fifty Accrington Pals lie in named graves.

 Trench Accrington Pals Memorial